Insights in your inbox

 July 7, 2022

 Several months ago, I introduced the concept of “stay quitting,” and no, that’s not a typo.
-Stay quitting is not referring to a constant cycle of starting something and never finishing it; stay-quitting is when you are physically somewhere but mentally you have checked out.
+Stay-quitting does not refer to a constant cycle of starting something and never finishing it; stay-quitting is when you are physically present in a situation or place, yet mentally disengaged or distant.
+It’s like being on autopilot, going through the motions without truly being mentally present.
+This state of being can often lead to feelings of disconnect and lack of fulfillment, highlighting the importance of being fully engaged in our daily activities and interactions.

 What is a stay-quitter?